Assignments

 “Excellence” Blueprint

 The objective of this assignment is to move beyond critiquing flaws and instead develop an appreciation for very high quality academic writing and research execution.
 You will analyze a recently published, high-impact health economics paper, dissecting not only its substantive contribution and rigor but also the writing, narrative, and presentation that secured its placement in a top-tier journal.
-Your final blueprint should be no longer than 4 pages and is due on March 17.
+Your final blueprint is due on March 17, and details of this assignment are available here.